J-Hayward/inlet-swirl-velocity-reduction-dissertation-files/README.txt

 https://www.cfd-online.com/

 -Work related
---Calculator for values of angle for the geometrys, H and W are height and width respectively. https://www.desmos.com/calculator/zzdmjrqm0j
+--Calculator for values of angle for the geometries, H and W are height and width respectively. https://www.desmos.com/calculator/zzdmjrqm0j